 Waste Not, Want Not

 Here’s how it works: In exchange for a modest monthly fee, Recycled City provides a lidded bin in which customers collect their food waste.
-The filled bin is replaced every week, two weeks, or month (depending on each customer’s chosen plan) with a fresh bin and a bag of bokashi — a combination of molasses, yeast, bacteria, and dried mash from local breweries.
-The bokashi accelerates the decomposition process while reducing the odor.
-Besides the usual vegetable peels and husks, the powerful bokashi blend allows customers to include meat, fish, dairy, and some food-contaminated paper, plus more unusual waste, such as fingernail and hair trimmings.
+The filled bin is replaced every week, two weeks, or month (depending on each customer’s chosen plan) with a fresh bin and a bag of a microbial blend that includes dried mash from local breweries.
+The blend accelerates the decomposition process while reducing the odor.
+Besides the usual vegetable peels and husks, the powerful blend allows customers to include meat, fish, dairy, and some food-contaminated paper, plus more unusual waste, such as fingernail and hair trimmings.
 Commercial customers pay higher fees to receive larger bins and schedule more frequent pickups.
 Recycled City’s collection routes extend for miles, from downtown Phoenix to Scottsdale and Tempe and well into the East Valley communities.

 Back at Recycled City, the food waste is weighed and recorded.
 Every 70 pounds of waste entitles a residential customer to receive 1 cubic foot of finished compost, but most homeowners prefer to donate it to one of Recycled City’s partners, a nonprofit farm operating on adjacent land owned by the local utility company.
 The 7 acres managed by the Orchard Community Learning Center (OCLC) bloom with citrus trees, vegetables, fruit, flowers, and herbs that OCLC sells at its weekend market, at area farmers markets, and through a community-supported agriculture (CSA) program.